zFn4Fun/inspirational-hip-hop-quotes/README.md

 [Live Demo](http://zfn4fun.github.io/projects/hhquotes)

-Inspirational Hip Hop Quotes is a random quote app composed of inspirational quotes from various Hip Hop artists that came up from nothing and ended up "making it", as a reminder that everything is possible.
+Inspirational Hip Hop Quotes is a random quotes app composed of inspirational quotes from various Hip Hop artists that came up from nothing and ended up “making it”, as a reminder that everything is possible.

 Every quote is accompanied by a background image of the artist it originated from.